Spring is here, visit Pisgah

 Editor of the Reformer:

 Most of the snow has melted in Pisgah State Park and the silence of winter is now replaced with bird song and the robust chorus of amphibian mating calls.
 Spring is also presenting itself throughout the woods.
 Ground covers are some of the first to greet us, reappearing as the snow melts away.
 Looking as though pressed between the pages of a book, fronds of ferns emerge, scattered across the forest floor.
 Another common sight are the club mosses Perhaps one of the most familiar is the princess pine, aptly named, as it looks a great deal like a very small pine tree.
 Other club mosses you are likely to come upon in the acidic-loving forests they prefer, are the ground cedar, very reminiscent of a cedars greenery, and both the running and bristly club mosses single, upright stems running along the ground.
 There are a number of interesting characteristics of the club mosses There ability to survive the winter months is due to a substance similar to antifreeze.
 They also have their own vascular system, which, unlike a "true" moss, they are not dependent on external moisture, helping them survive dry periods.
 Fortunately for these little ground covers, they have a substance that, when chewed by grazing herbivores, emits a bitter taste, making them unappetizing.
-These little plants take about20 years to reach maturity, causing a number of states to protect them.

 Other greenery to be found are the broad leaf evergreens and their small counterparts, partridge berry and wintergreen.
 The partridge berry is the smaller of the two, with more distinct yellow-white veins on the leaves.
 Red berries can still be found on some of the plants, if they haven’t been eaten by various critters.
 Both will present small white flowers come July.
 The partridge berry has two white, hairy flowers while the winterberry has white, sometimes pinkish, bell-shaped flowers.
 The winterberry leaves, as well as the flowers, have a distinct wintergreen scent and flavor.